 Though His body was beaten and weak, Jesus did not die in weakness.
 It was time … His work was done, so He committed His Spirit to the Father and entered heaven until the third day … His body was placed in a tomb, again in fulfillment of the words of Isaiah, and the disciples mourned.
 Jesus had told them He would rise again on the third day, but their hearts were too heavy to imagine the truth of His words and their minds were weighed down with guilt and fear. … Then it happened, as He said it would … the tomb was empty!!
 We who believe do not picture Jesus on a cross or show a body covered in a tomb because the cross and the tomb are empty.
 Jesus rose victorious over death!!

 The sure and certain hope that we have in Jesus Christ is that we who believe will be raised from the dead and made like Jesus Christ and will live in a new heaven and a new earth, a perfect world in perfect bodies, praising and worshiping and serving God forever!!
 As we are loved by God, so we will love Him with all our heart, soul, mind and strength!
 Oh, glorious day … for those who believe.
-If you have believed these things and know the truth, rejoice that God has revealed these things to you and given you His Spirit to work faith in your new heart and mind.
-You are a new creation in Christ Jesus (II Corinthians 5:17).
-And if you have not yet believed these things, may God even now open your eyes to see the truth, to believe in Jesus and to be saved!!
+If you have believed these things and know the truth, give thanks to God for His amazing grace!
+And if you have not yet believed, may God give you life in Jesus today.